NatashaMoses/python_code/README.md

 # python_code
-I have been studyyong python tutorials and this is my first repo.
+I have been studying python tutorials and this is my first repo.
 Wish me luck.